sygmaprotocol/sygma-relayer/README.md

 Available Commands:
-  add-admin          Add a new admin add-relayer        Add a new relayer change-fee-handler Change the fee handler address in bridge by admin get-threshold      Get the relayer vote threshold is-relayer         Check if an address is registered as a relayer pause              Pause deposits and proposals remove-admin       Remove an existing admin remove-relayer     Remove an existing relayer set-deposit-nonce  Set the deposit nonce set-fee            Set a new fee for deposits set-threshold      Set a new relayer vote threshold unpause            Unpause deposits and proposals withdraw           Withdraw tokens from a handler contract
+  add-admin          Add a new admin add-relayer        Add a new relayer get-threshold      Get the relayer vote threshold is-relayer         Check if an address is registered as a relayer pause              Pause deposits and proposals remove-admin       Remove an existing admin remove-relayer     Remove an existing relayer set-deposit-nonce  Set the deposit nonce set-threshold      Set a new relayer vote threshold unpause            Unpause deposits and proposals withdraw           Withdraw tokens from a handler contract